 1. You are liable for the full loan amount

-Co-signing a loan makes you liable to pay for the entire balance should the guilty party fail to pay.
+Co-signing a loan makes you liable to pay for the entire balance should the primary borrower fail to pay.
 And, unfortunately, most lenders are not interested in having you pay half of the loan.
 This means that you’ll have to work it out with the other party or get stuck paying off the entire balance.

 “Think not only about the amount the loan is for but also the duration,” says Jared Weitz, CEO and founder of United Capital Source, a nationwide small-business lender.
 “Once you sign a loan, it’s not for a few months, it’s for the entire duration of the existence of the loan — sometimes this is years.”